ArtaXerxess/Voice-Assistant-Mini-Project/README.md

   - Rock Paper Scissor
   - Mario
   - Online Games (BETA)

+## YouTube
+- Play Hello by Adele on YouTube

 ### Smart Reply  (BETA)
 - How are you?
 - Who are you?